-As entrepreneurs, we think we are the only one who can get the job done.
+As entrepreneurs, we tend to think that we are the only ones who can get the job done.
 We have a hard time letting go of the reins, and letting other qualified people help us in areas where we need assistance.
-But if you don’t learn to allow others to help you — especially in your areas of weakness — you set yourself up to become overwhelmed and frustrated.
+But if you don't learn to allow others to help you -- especially in your areas of weakness -- you set yourself up to become overwhelmed and frustrated.

 I'm a creative person, and can sometimes be too creative.
 When I started my website for my business, nothing seemed to turn out the way I envisioned it or run the way the way it should.
 Why?
 I could not let go of the fact that I was not a web designer and couldn't do it all.
 Being a designer and a creative individual are two totally different things.
 I spent countless hours trying to learn to build a website instead of hiring someone with the skill and working on other things that needed to get done.